MarianaGo202/Project_1-Sea-Surface-Temperature/README.md

 # <h1 align="center">**Sea Surface Temperature Anomaly Analysis**</h1>

 A Python project using Sea Surface Temperature (SST) anomaly data from 1982 to 2024.

 The goal is to explore how SST anomalies vary over time, investigate long-term trends, and analyze patterns within an oceanographic dataset.

 ## Overview

-This project was developed as an introduction to oceanographic data analysis with Python.
-Monthly SST anomaly data were processed using Pandas, Matplotlib and SciPy for data preparation, statistical analysis, visualization and trend estimation.
+<div align="justify">This project was developed as an introduction to oceanographic data analysis with Python.
+Monthly SST anomaly data were processed using Pandas, Matplotlib and SciPy for data preparation, statistical analysis, visualization and trend estimation.</div>

 ## Dataset

-The dataset contains monthly Sea Surface Temperature anomaly observations from 1982 to 2024.
-The data were obtained from the Copernicus Marine Service Ocean Climate Portal.
+<div align="justify">The dataset contains monthly Sea Surface Temperature anomaly observations from 1982 to 2024.
+The data were obtained from the Copernicus Marine Service Ocean Climate Portal.</div>

 [Source: Copernicus Marine Service — Sea Surface Temperature](https://marine.copernicus.eu/ocean-climate-portal/sea-surface-temperature)